Every single week in my classes, parents ask me "where did you buy that toy?"…

 I believe that Marie Kondo is the Queen of decluttering but she doesn't have a clear knowledge of child psychology and child's development.

-Children don’t understand the concept of property like we do.
+Children don’t understand the concept of property as we do.

 Children under the age of 7 - and certainly under the age of 4 - lack empathy.
 They cannot see the world through someone else’s perspective.
 They’re unlikely to grasp the idea of charity fully.
 They might agree to donate to please you.
 They also might think that their toys will be back magically when they ask for them.
 They will be very “attached” to all their toys if they see them.